Which of the following statements is true about the standard norm... | Study Prep in Pearson+

 Recall the definition of the standard normal distribution: it is a normal distribution with a mean (\mu) of 0 and a standard deviation (\sigma) of 1.

-Understand the shape of the standard normal distribution: it is symmetric about the mean, which means it is not skewed to the right or left; therefore, the statement about it being always skewed to the right is false.
+Understand that the total area under any probability density function (PDF) curve, including the standard normal distribution, must equal 1 because it represents the total probability.

-Remember that the total area under any probability density function (PDF) curve, including the standard normal distribution, must equal 1, so the statement about the total area being less than 1 is incorrect.
+Recognize that the standard normal distribution is symmetric about its mean, so it is not skewed to the right or left; it has zero skewness.

-Since the standard normal distribution is symmetric, the mean and median are equal, which means the statement that the mean and median are always different is false.
+Note that a standard deviation of 0 is not possible for a normal distribution because it would imply no variability, which contradicts the properties of a normal distribution.

-Conclude that the true statement is the one that correctly describes the standard normal distribution's parameters: it has a mean of 0 and a standard deviation of 1.
+Based on these points, identify the true statement as the one that says the standard normal distribution has a mean of 0 and a standard deviation of 1.

 Watch next